 Seek to understand and meet shareholder needs and expectations

-The Board is committed to open and ongoing engagement between itself and shareholders.
-The Board communicates with shareholders through:
+The Board is committed to open and ongoing engagement with shareholders through:

 • annual report and accounts;